vmk81/Microservices-with-ECS/README.md

 ## Detailed Procedure
 ### Section 1: Launch an EC2 instance with Linux AMI that will host your Docker.

-1. Launch an EC2 instance with Linux AMI and install Docker on it.
-For details on how to, please refer to this github link.
+1. Launch an EC2 instance with Linux AMI and install Docker on it.For details on how to launch an EC2 instance, please refer to this github link. https://github.com/vmk81/Launch-an-EC2-Instance

 ### Section 2: Build Docker images for the API Endpoints and push them into an ECR repository.